vhartikainen/protecting-workloads-workshop/docs/workshop/host-layer/assess.md

 In this section you will do the following tasks:

 1. Examine the CloudFormation stack you built to learn about the tags that were applied by AWS CloudFormation.
-2. Use AWS Systems Manager to install the Amazon Inspector agent on the instances and run the scan
-3. Learn about Amazon Inspector rules packages
+2. Learn about Amazon Inspector targets, templates, and rules packages.
-4. Examine Amazon Inspector findings
+3. Examine Amazon Inspector findings

 ## Examine the stack that you built and its tags

-1. Go to the CloudFormation console in the same AWS region in which you created the stack in the Build Phase.
+1. Go to the CloudFormation console in the same AWS region where the stack was created..
 You should see a list of stacks similar to the figure below.
 Locate the stack you created.
 In this documentation, the name of the stack is *pww*.
-Copy this stack name into a scratch file on your workstation in case you need it later.
+If you are doing this workshop at an AWS event, the stackname may be much longer.
+Make sure you can se the entire stack name.
+Copy the stack name into a scratch file on your workstation in case you need it later.

     ![cloudformation-stack-list](./images/assess-cloudformation-stacks.png)